Powerful Habits for Success

 This neural fast lane is meant to save the brain energy: When a habit is formed and stored in this region, the parts of the brain involved in deeper decision-making cease to fully participate in the activity.
 However, we all know there are good habits and bad habits.

-The gulf between Rich Habits and Poverty Habits is staggering.
 If you’re well off already, chances are you already adhere to most of these Rich Habits.
 Integrating the ones you’ve neglected will push you further.
 But be assured: If you’re doing fine now without minding these principles, it’ll catch up to you.

 Some of the differences between wealthy and less affluent are obvious, while others are a little more surprising.
-Here are the most important Rich Habits you can take up to reach and maintain your wealth potential.
+Here are the most important Success Habits you can take up to reach and maintain your wealth potential.

 Wealthy people avoid overspending by paying their future selves first.
 They save 20 percent of their net income and live on the remaining 80 percent.